tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/052_sample_actor/README.md

 TAppStore is the most important system actor that handles most system calls.
 You can get more information about it from the developer documents.
 In this step, we can see it requests transferring 1000 T from DAO_RESERVE to the current login user.
 The token_id is TAppStore not this TApp's id.
 This is very important because all TEA token in the layer2 will be stored under the token_id == TAppStore.
 If the token_id == my_new_build_tapp, the currency is not TEA, but your own layer2 token (e.g. my_sample_task_coin).

 There are two functions we're not going to explain here: they are `init_db` and `init_token`.
 They're not a part of the real production environment.
-We need them purely because we need a mock to initialize the TApp state and database in the local development environment.
+We need them purely because we need to simulate initializing the TApp state and database in the local development environment.
 These tasks will be done by the Developer portal in the real environment.